shaolang/blog/content/posts/2019-11-22-genetic-algorithms-basics.md

       most intelligent, but the one most adaptable to change" did not originate from Charles Darwin.
-A Louisiana State University business professor, Leon C. Megginson, [first used that phrase][strongest]--his idiosyncratic interpretion on Darwin's _On the Origin of Species_--at a convention in 1963.
+A Louisiana State University business professor, Leon C. Megginson, [first used that phrase][strongest]--his idiosyncratic interpretation on Darwin's _On the Origin of Species_--at a convention in 1963.
 [^2]: Because the overly verbose Java syntax masks the otherwise simple
       concepts of genetic algorithm.
-Other than the differenece in language choice, the following also reorganizes the code to make it more cohesive and simpler to understand (the book's insistence in create a specific `GeneticAlgorithm` class hurts cohesiveness big time).
+Other than the difference in language choice, the following also reorganizes the code to make it more cohesive and simpler to understand (the book's insistence in create a specific `GeneticAlgorithm` class hurts cohesiveness big time).
 [^3]: Adaptive genetic algorithm tunes various parameters (mutation rate,
-      crossover rate, etc) based on the state of the algorithm, e.g., it increases the mutation rate to encourage increasing the gene pool divserity when it detects very little difference between the individuals.
+      crossover rate, etc) based on the state of the algorithm, e.g., it increases the mutation rate to encourage increasing the gene pool diversity when it detects very little difference between the individuals.

 [ga]: https://en.wikipedia.org/wiki/Genetic_algorithm
 [gp]: https://en.wikipedia.org/wiki/Genetic_programming